-Cadence combines its products into five categories related to major design activities.
-On the first day of fiscal 2018, Cadence adopted ASU 2014-09, "Revenue from Contracts with Customers (Topic 606)," which provided a new basis of accounting for its revenue arrangements.
-Because of the adoption, revenue for fiscal 2019 and 2018 is not directly comparable to revenue for fiscal 2017.
-The following table shows the percentage of product and related maintenance revenue contributed by each of Cadence's five product categories and services for fiscal 2019 and 2018:
+Cadence groups its products into five categories related to major design activities.
+The following table shows the percentage of product and related maintenance revenue contributed by each of Cadence's five product categories and services for fiscal 2020 and 2019:

-2019 2018 2017
+2020 2019 2018

-Functional Verification, including Emulation and Prototyping Hardware 24% 24% 22%
+Custom IC Design and Simulation 25 % 25 % 26 %

-Digital IC Design and Signoff 29% 29% 29%
+Digital IC Design and Signoff 29 % 30 % 29 %

-Custom IC Design and Simulation 25% 26% 27%
+Functional Verification, including Emulation and Prototyping Hardware 22 % 23 % 24 %

-System Interconnect and Analysis 9% 9% 10%
+IP 14 % 13 % 12 %

-IP 13% 12% 12%
+System Design and Analysis 10 % 9 % 9 %

-Total 100% 100% 100%
+Total 100 % 100 % 100 %

-\ Includes immaterial amount of revenue accounted for under leasing arrangements.
+^{} Includes immaterial amount of revenue accounted for under leasing arrangements.

 Revenue by product category fluctuates from period to period based on demand for products and services, and Cadence's available resources to deliver them.
 Certain of Cadence's licensing arrangements allow customers the ability to remix among software products.
 Cadence also has arrangements with customers that include a combination of products, with the actual product selection and number of licensed users to be determined at a later date.
-For these arrangements, Cadence estimates the allocation of the revenue to product groups based upon the expected usage of products.
+For these arrangements, Cadence estimates the allocation of the revenue to product categories based upon the expected usage of products.